apache/nuttx/boards/arm/s32k1xx/ucans32k146/README.txt

       Configures the NuttShell (nsh) located at apps/examples/nsh.
 Support for builtin applications is enabled, but in the base configuration the only application selected is the "Hello, World!" example.

+    can:
+    ---
+      Besides the NuttShell this configuration also enables (Socket)CAN support, as well as I2C and SPI support.
+It includes the SLCAN and can-utils applications for monitoring and debugging CAN applications.